snowpity/Mare-Fair-Policies/Vendor Policies.md

 **Hold Harmless**: You agree to indemnify, defend, and hold harmless Snowpity, Inc., from any and all damages, losses, claims, liabilities, charges, suits, penalties, costs, and/or expenses, including but not limited to court costs, attorney fees, and expenses, resulting from any act (whether intentional or not), omission, or negligence of any injury to yourself, your staff, or your customers.

+You additionally agree to hold harmless Rosen Centre Hotel and its servicing agents from all liability (damange or accident) which might ensue from any cause resulting or connected with transportation, placing, removal, or display of exhibits.

 **Final Judgment of Rules and Policies**: The Vendor Hall Lead and Head Pony In Charge have the final say on any ruling or interpretation of the policies contained in this document, without question.

 **Changes**: Snowpity, Inc., reserves the right to change or amend any portion of these policies, with or without notice to the vendor, at any time.
 Every effort to notify vendors of such changes will be made, but cannot guarantee such notifications.